kitze/awesome-conference-practices/README.md

 ## 🌐 Update the conference website

 It looks odd if you still have a link to buy tickets on your website after the conference is over.
 Or advertise last minute tickets.
-Instead show video recordings, workshop outcomes and anounce next years conference.
+Instead show video recordings, workshop outcomes and announce next years conference.
 ## 📈 Feedbacks

 At the end of the conference is very important to collect feedbacks from the attendees for the work you've done.